xpack-dev-tools/openocd-xpack/README-BUILD.md

 Add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components.

-### Update `README.md`
+### Check `README.md`

-If necessary, update the main `README.md` with informations related to the build.
+Normally `README.md` should not need changes, but better check.
 Information related to the new version should not be included here, but in the version specific file (below).

 ### Create `README-<version>.md`